AustinCENG/Lecture5_SharedPreferenceCode/readme.md

 Note:

-Needs to update the class Settingscreen for an update since the API 28 and later won't support PreferenceFragment and getFragmentManager anymore
+Needs to update the class Settingscreen for an update since API 28 and later won't support PreferenceFragment and getFragmentManager anymore